solidjs/solid/documentation/rendering.md

 ## Events

 `on_____` handlers are event handlers expecting a function.
-The compiler will delegate events where possible (Events that can be composed and bubble) else it will fall back to Level 1 spec "on**\_**" events.
+The compiler will delegate events where possible (Events that can be composed and bubble) else it will fall back to Level 1 spec "on_____" events.

-If you wish to bind a value to your delegated event pass an array handler instead and the second argument will be passed to your event handler as the first argument (the event will be second).
-This can improve performance in large lists.
+If you wish to bind a value to events pass an array handler instead and the second argument will be passed to your event handler as the first argument (the event will be second).
+This can improve performance in large lists when the event is delegated.

 ```jsx
 function handler(itemId, e) {/*...*/}